GPflow/GPflowOpt/doc/source/intro.rst

 --------
 1. Install TensorFlow

-You will need version 1.0 or above.
-We find that for many users pip installation is the fastest way to get going.
+We find that for many users pip installation is the fastest way to get going:

 ``pip install tensorflow``

 For alternative installations, please see the instructions on the main `TensorFlow webpage <https://www.tensorflow.org/install/>`_.

 2. Install package

-GPflowOpt is a pure python library for now, so you could just add it to your path (we use ``python setup.py develop``).
-A straightforward way to install GPflowOpt including all of its dependencies: ``pip install . --process-dependency-links``
+GPflowOpt is a pure python library so you could just add it to your python path.
+We use

+``pip  install -e . --process-dependency-links``

-A different way to install the package: ``python setup.py install`` (untested)
+A straightforward way to install GPflowOpt including all of its dependencies:

+``pip install . --process-dependency-links``

+3. Testing and documentation

-You can run the tests with ``python setup.py test``.
+The tests require some additional dependencies that need to be installed first with ``pip install -e .[test]``.
+Afterwards the tests can be run with ``python setup.py test``.

-To build the documentation, first install extra dependencies with ``pip install .[docs]``, then proceed with ``python setup.py build_sphinx``.
+Similarly, to build the documentation, first install the extra dependencies with ``pip install -e .[docs]``.
+Then proceed with ``python setup.py build_sphinx``.

 Getting started
 ---------------